albirrkarim/react-speech-highlight-demo/API.md

 - `classSentences`

-  You can styling the highlighted sentence with css to some class name
+  You can style the highlighted sentence with CSS using this class name

 - `classWord`

-  You can styling the highlighted word with css to some class name
+  You can style the highlighted word with CSS using this class name

 - `lang`